chhenni/questlog-strahd/Sessions/Session02.md

 - Old/unfamiliar
 - Gaunt pale face

-Uppon further inspecting the room we find a trapdoor leading to the top floor.
+Uppon further inspecting the room we find a trapdoor leading to the ground floor.
 We further follow a corridor to the south and try to open a door

 ## Mimic